 - Instructions are a bit difficult

-The top corner covers are strong plastic.
-The side edges are a bit sharp, but with the included gloves, mounting will be comfortable.
+The modular design allows you to configure the kit in 9 different ways according to your planning.
+The side edges are a bit sharp, but with gloves, mounting will be comfortable.

 Regarding the assembly, it is simple.
+You do not need construction knowledge.
 Just follow the instructions, fill the bed with soil, waste, etc. and in a short time you will have your lettuces.
+Assembly time is 1 hour.

 - Removing the plastic film is a bit difficult

-- Try to locate it in a north-south orientation so that the plants receive enough sunlight.
+- Try to locate the raised garden bed in a north-south orientation so that the plants receive enough sunlight.

 - Also, try to place it in a place to anticipate strong gusts of wind.